yijingw37/paripassu/RULES.md

 Every time you capture a pet, your score will increase by the point of the pet.

 Pets with an ! icon are high-point pets.
 Capturing such pets will give you a special effect.
 The special effect can be double points - the points of your next 3 captures will be doubled, half points - the points of your next 3 captures will be havled, or no points - you will not gain any points for your next 3 captures.

+If you capture a pet that you have already captured, you will still gain points, but you will not gain special effects again.